You are using an outdated browser. Please upgrade your browser to improve your experience.

 The Pool House conceived for the Christopher Kennedy Compound features some striking colour block elements.
 In the kitchen, bedroom and bathroom, the focus is on a material crossing effect featuring marble, wood and coloured covering solutions, perfect for bringing a fresh, lively slant to the Sixties-style American interiors.

-The walls feature all the variants of Bold Marsala, including both the plain satin-finish base tile and the irreverent three-dimensional patterns Round and Line, for total pink interiors sure not to go unnoticed!
+The walls feature all the variants of Bold Marsala, including both the irreverent three-dimensional patterns Round and Line, for total pink interiors sure not to go unnoticed!

-The choice for the bathroom, meanwhile, is a bolder, more confident pairing that alternates Bold Round in the colour Salvia on the wall with Bold Line Marsala, creating a fun, eccentric colour contrast!
+The choice for the bathroom, meanwhile, is a bolder, more confident pairing that alternates Bold Round Marsala on the wall with Bold Line Sage, creating a fun, eccentric colour contrast!

-Chosen once again for the floor is Motif Extra, embellished in this case with brilliant metal inserts to bring an opulent touch of sparkle to the bathroom.
+Chosen once again for the floor is Motif Extra Calacatta Gold 60x60 Reflex, embellished in this case with brilliant metal inserts to bring an opulent touch of sparkle to the bathroom.

 The coloured covering materials and exclusive marbles by Marca Corona offer decidedly glam solutions, perfect for Palm Springs